mccbc/notes/notes.md

 Code integration
 ---
- - [ ] Allocate new array in MonteCarloBlock.hpp
+ - [X] Allocate new array in MonteCarlo.hpp
- - [ ] In MonteCarloBlock.cpp, edit constructor and destructor to create athena array IF scalars are enabled
+ - [X] In MonteCarloBlock.cpp, edit constructor and destructor to create athena array IF scalars are enabled
      - Look elsewhere in the code to see what specific flag needs to be checked
- - [ ] Create new function in montecarlo.cpp called "GetScalar", which does a hard copy of the passive scalar array in the MeshBlock and copies the data into the MonteCarloBlock
+ - [X] Create new function in montecarlo.cpp called "GetScalar", which does a hard copy of the passive scalar array in the MeshBlock and copies the data into the MonteCarloBlock
- - [ ] Now that the passive scalar is in the MonteCarloBlock, access it from the opacity functions to get the number density of scatterers
+ - [X] Now that the passive scalar is in the MonteCarloBlock, access it from the opacity functions to get the number density of scatterers

 Ionization code checks
 ---